The following are some examples of awards, scholarships and prizes in the School of Business:

 Business Student of the Year

 The Trinity Business Alumni/Bank of Ireland Business Student of the year award is presented annually to the student who not only excels academically but has acquitted themselves well in business, voluntary work and/or the college community.
-The Business Student of the Year 2013 is Iseult Ward, details to follow.
+The Business Student of the Year 2015 is Ben Butler.

 David Feldman Prize